phyloworks/revbayes-workshop2017/README.md

 ## Install RevBayes & Accessory Programs

-This workshop will use version 1.0.3 of RevBayes.
-It can be downloaded for Windows 7 or higher or for Mac OSX 10.6 or higher from [https://github.com/revbayes/revbayes/releases/tag/v1.0.3-release](https://github.com/revbayes/revbayes/releases/tag/v1.0.3-release).
+This workshop will use a new version RevBayes that has not been posted online yet.
+It should be available by 23 September for Mac OS X and Windows.
 For Unix systems, you can clone the source code from [https://github.com/revbayes/revbayes](https://github.com/revbayes/revbayes).

 The RevBayes workshops will also use additional for analysis of output and summarization of the MCMC.
 Please download and install the following: